iymusaji/3D-Printable-Adapter-for-Respiratory-Strength-Trainers/README.md

 This repository is intended to share:

-- the 3D printable adapter design
+- the 3D printable adapter parts (top and bottom) -EMSTL2.STL
+  -EMSTU2.STL
 - instructions for modifying a harmonica holder
+- A video showing assembly with a sample EMST device installed
 - information about materials and assembly
 - licensing details for reuse and adaptation